Why do dogs lick people? And answers to 50 other canine questions

 Why do dogs lick people?

 When puppies are born, their moms lick them to keep them clean and well-groomed.
 This behavior is often associated with affection, and when they lick humans, sometimes they are expressing similar affection.
-Other times, they may be doing it because people have laughed, giggled, given them pets, or otherwise offered praise in the past when they’ve done it, so the behavior has been positively reinforced.
+Other times, they may be doing it because people have laughed, giggled, petted them, or otherwise offered praise in the past when they’ve done it, so the behavior has been positively reinforced.
 They are also curious creatures and may simply like the taste of a person's skin.

 Is one dog year equal to seven human years?